ibm-cloud-docs/BlockStorage/adjustable-iops.md

 ## Advantages of Adjustable IOPS
 {: #advantagesofresizingiops}

-- Cost management – Some clients might need high IOPS only during peak usage times.
-For example, a large retail store has peak usage during the holidays and might need a higher IOPS rate on the storage then.
+- Cost management – Some clients need high IOPS only during peak usage times.
+For example, a large retail store has peak usage during the holidays and needs a higher IOPS rate on the storage then.
 However, the retail stores don't need higher IOPS in the middle of the summer.
 With this feature, you can manage your costs and pay for higher IOPS when you need it.

 ## Limitations
 {: #limitsofIOPSadjustment}